Inertial Newton Algorithms Avoiding Strict Saddle Points

-Yet, in many applications---for example in deep learning---the function $\J$ is non-convex, and may thus posses spurious critical points (critical points that are not local minima).
-While it has been proved that gradient descent and HBF are likely to avoid \textit{strict} saddles (critical points where $\nabla^2\J$ has a negative eigenvalue, \citealt{goudou2009gradient,lee2016gradient,o2019behavior}), vanilla Newton's method (with unit step-sizes) is however attracted by any type of critical points, not only minima (see e.g., \citealt{dauphin2014}), which is problematic when solving minimization problems like \eqref{eq::genproblem}.
-Since \eqref{eq::2ndorderDIN} mixes Newton's method and HBF, the following question remains open: \textit{are the solutions of DIN---and the INNA algorithm---likely to avoid strict saddle points?} The main contribution of this paper is to answer positively to this question both for DIN and INNA with fixed step-sizes, regardless the choice of the hyper-parameters $\alpha>0$ and $\beta>0$.
+While being of second-order type, DIN-like dynamics and INNA do not yield faster rates of convergence (in values) for convex function than the optimal first-order methods (see \textit{e.g.}, \cite{attouch2016fast}).
+Yet INNA revealed to perform well in practical problems \textit{e.g.}, for training neural networks, and featured good ``generalization performances'', see \cite{castera2019inertial}.
+Therefore, INNA has mostly proved to be useful to minimize\footnote{The limit of sub-sequences of iterates of INNA yield critical points of $\J$, both for vanishing step-sizes \citep{castera2019inertial}, and fixed ones if $\J$ has Lipschitz continuous gradient (see Theorem~\ref{thm::convergenceofINNA}).} non-convex functions (as is the case in deep learning).
+Yet non-convex functions may possess spurious critical points (\textit{i.e.}, that are not minima).
+This is problematic because, while first-order methods are likely to avoid \textit{strict} saddles (critical points where $\nabla^2\J$ has a negative eigenvalue, \cite{goudou2009gradient,lee2016gradient,o2019behavior}), vanilla Newton's method is attracted to any type of critical points (see \textit{e.g.}, \cite{dauphin2014}).
+Since INNA and DIN are at the interface between first and second order methods, it remains open to know \textit{whether the solutions of DIN and INNA are likely to avoid strict saddle points?} The main contribution of this paper is to answer positively to this question both for DIN and INNA with fixed step-sizes, for any choice of parameters $\alpha>0$ and $\beta>0$.